bzhu94/WayBackMachine/README.md

 This is a console application written in Java.

-You can run this program in your terminal in the file src/View/ConsoleMain.java.
+You can run this program through the file src/View/ConsoleMain.java.